Tasawar Khanum

 Tasawar Khanum (تصورخانم - born 1948) is a Pakistani Ghazal and playback film singer.
 She is mostly known for singing in Urdu and Punjabi in Pakistani films and television during the 1970s and 1980s.

 Early life and career

 Tasawar Khanum was born in Gujrat, Pakistan.
 During her childhood she was a neighbor of singer Pervez Mehdi who was a good friend of her father.
-She and her father would often go Pervaiz Mehdi's house while he was practicing.
-It was the fellow singer Pervaiz Mehdi who asked her father to ensure that Tassawar should receive an education in music after he overheard her copying him while he practiced.
+She and her father would often go to Pervaiz Mehdi's house while he was practicing.
+Pervaiz Mehdi asked her father to ensure that Tassawar should receive an education in music after he overheard her copying him while he practiced.
 After this, she began to take music lessons with sarangi nawaz Ustad Butta Ali Khan.

 Tassawar Khanum first appeared on Pakistan Television (PTV).
-She was popular in the 1970s and 1980s when she sang many super-hit film songs including this mega-hit film song from film Rangeela (1970), "Wey Sab Taun Sohneya, Hai Wey Mann Mohnya".
+She was popular in the 1970s and 1980s when she sang many super-hit film songs including this mega-hit song from film Rangeela (1970), "Wey Sab Taun Sohneya, Hai Wey Mann Mohnya".